-The Huntington Beach Human Relations Task Force (HRTF) promotes and celebrates diversity in our community through education and understanding.
+The Huntington Beach Human Relations Committee (HBHRC), formerly known as Human Relations Task Force, inspires and promotes mutual understanding, respect, safety and the well-being of all in our community through education and engagement.

 On May 6, 1996, the City of Huntington Beach City Council unanimously adopted a Declaration of Policy About Human Dignity, which prompted the creation of the HRTF in 1997.
 Ten years later, at the February 6, 2006, City Council meeting, the City Council reaffirmed the Declaration and recognized the work of the HRTF by publicly signing a new proclamation.